Museum Marketing for Non-Marketers

 Marketing is a big term.
 What is marketing in the context of a public-facing institution like a museum?
 What is museum marketing when you do not have a large or consistent budget for it or even a dedicated marketing department?

 For some institutions, marketing is “the M word”—that means nothing good—and given the practices of some commercial marketers, marketing is not always easy to defend.
 But it’s also true that if you are bringing value to the world or your community, not to market is a crime.

-Marketing is not about selling stuff to people that they don’t really need, or even about creating demand.
+Marketing is not about selling stuff to people that they don’t really need.
+It is not about creating demand or changing people’s views.
 It’s about communicating the unique and valuable offers that you have to those who are ready to listen.
-Essentially it’s about letting your existing and potential audience know what great things you are doing.
+Essentially, it’s about letting your existing and potential audiences know what great things you are up to.

 It’s very important to remember that, for the most part, marketing never convinces anybody of anything.

 What marketing really does is connect a consumer (customer) who is ready to buy with a product that is suited to his or her needs.
 That’s all.
 So it’s really about communication.

 Marketing is about communicating what you offer in a way that your audience will appreciate and understand.

 You have products: your exhibits, memberships, public programs.
 Your customers have needs: to see an interesting exhibit, to be part of something, to have their children learn about something.

 You already have what your customers need.
 They just don’t know about it yet.
 This is the role of marketing and advertising—effectively letting them know what you are doing and doing this in as engaging a way as possible.